Radio Al-Salam

-Radio Al Salam is an independent, plurireligious and pluriethnic radio station which aims at favoring the expression of refugees and internally-displaced people in the Syrian conflict and the 2014 invasion of the Nineveh Plain by the Islamic State Organization.
+Radio Al Salam (Also known as Radio Salam) is an independent, plurireligious and pluriethnic radio station which aims at favoring the expression of refugees and internally-displaced people in the Syrian conflict and the 2014 invasion of the Nineveh Plain by the Islamic State Organization.

 Radio objectives

 The radio broadcasts music, reports and programs 24/7, in Arabic and Kurdish languages.
 It seeks to promote dialogue and reconciliation, carrying the voice of refugees, internally displaced people or returned population.
-It seeks to promote and protect minorities, such as Christians, Yazidis and Syrians.
+It seeks to promote and protect minorities, such as Christians (Assyrians), Yazidis and Syrians.

 When the radio was created, nearly two million people had found refuge in Iraqi Kurdistan.

 Its programs are broadcast from Erbil and Dohuk, and accessible in the Governorates of Erbil, Duhok and Nineveh, on its website and via its smartphone application.